pythonanywhere/help_pages/articles/Education.md

 ### IPython Notebook is on paid accounts only

 Whilst we support the basic IPython console for all accounts, the "notebook" UI, which is particularly popular in scientific fields, is currently a paid-only feature.
-But [get in touch](mailto:support@pythonanywhere.com) if you need it for a class, and maybe we can work something out!
+But get in touch using the "Send feedback" link on your account page, if you need it for a class, and maybe we can work something out!

-# Contact us, we want to help!

-We're determined to make sure that the first few teachers using our platform have a great experience and get some good success stories out of it.
-So, do get in touch and let us know what you need -- we'll try and go the extra mile, if it means doing manual work in the background to get things working.
-We're always available via [support@pythonanywhere.com](mailto:support@pythonanywhere.com)